What is Manager & Supporter Training ?

 1 – Getting started– covering the modules: Essential Information, Personal Learning Plan and Tools for the Role (Managers and Supporters) plus the completion of GDPR online

-3 – Independent Learning– These are a series of videos, short e-learning sessions and workbooks that should be done before attending the Skills Courses.
+3 – Independent Learning– These cover some 14 elements of the manager’s role and are available on the ‘Scouts’ website and can be found by clicking below.
+They are a series of videos, short e-learning sessions and workbooks that should be done before attending the linked Skills Courses.
 The Table below shows which Units are required for each of the Skills Courses.

 These independent learning modules are helpful as a refresher to those already in post – so if you are unsure of any of the topics or feel that a refresher would be helpful, please don’t hesitate to complete them.
 They are not exclusive to managers and may be found useful to those holding other appointments.